GSYT-Productions/BunnyPad-SRC/prettyfonts/readme.md

 # PLEASE NOTE:
-Version 9 is the stable version, version 10 is extremely unstable due to it being ported to PyQt6, thus not perfectly reliable.
+Version 9 is outdated.
+Please use v10.